 We are substantially dependent on sales of our products and services to customers outside the United States.
-International sales, including export sales from our U.S. manufacturing facilities to non-U.S. customers and sales by our non-U.S. subsidiaries, accounted for 87.7% of total revenue in 2018 in comparison to 84.9% of total revenue in 2017 and 80.0% in 2016.
-Ion implanter system shipments to Asian customers represented 86.6% of total system shipment dollars in 2018 in comparison to 82.6% in 2017 and 75.3% in 2016.
+International sales, including export sales from our U.S. manufacturing facilities to non-U.S. customers and sales by our non-U.S. subsidiaries, accounted for 89.4% of total revenue in 2019.
+Asia dominates our international sales.
+Ion implanter system shipments to Asian customers represented 87.7% of total system shipment dollars in 2019.
 We anticipate that international sales will continue to account for a significant portion of our revenue.
-The potential increased investment in semiconductor chip manufacturing capability in China is expected to result in both risk and opportunity.
-Because of our dependence upon international sales, our results and prospects may be adversely affected by a number of factors, including:
+In particular, we expect that sales to China will continue to increase in coming years, creating both risk and opportunity.
+China represents a higher risk than some other international locations because of trade tensions with the United States, and other challenges reflecting China's stage of development, including public health concerns and rapid growth.
+We also source a substantial portion of our materials from outside of the United States.
+Because of our dependence upon international sales and our global supply chain, our results and prospects may be adversely affected by a number of factors, including:

-- unexpected changes in laws or regulations resulting in more burdensome governmental controls, tariffs, restrictions, embargoes or export license requirements; - · volatility in currency exchange rates; - political and economic instability; - · difficulties in accounts receivable collections; - · extended payment terms beyond those customarily offered in the United States; - · difficulties in managing suppliers, service providers or representatives outside the United States; - · difficulties in staffing and managing foreign subsidiary operations; and - potential adverse tax consequences.
+- unexpected changes in laws or regulations resulting in more burdensome governmental controls, tariffs, restrictions, embargoes or export license requirements; - volatility in currency exchange rates; - political and economic instability; - global health emergency (for example in early 2020, a novel coronavirus, COVID-19, was diagnosed in China and has spread globally.
+Axcelis has both customers and suppliers in regions currently affected by the virus.
+We have put policies in place to safeguard our employees while continuing to serve our customers.
+The extent of the outbreak and its impact on our operations is uncertain.
+This is a rapidly changing situation which could materially impact our business and results of operations.); - difficulties in accounts receivable collections; - extended payment terms beyond those customarily offered in the United States;

+- difficulties in managing suppliers, service providers or representatives outside the United States; - difficulties in staffing and managing foreign subsidiary operations; and - potential adverse tax consequences.